djcsdy/app-publisher/.github/README.md

 ### MantisBT Token

-A MantsBT release requires the MANTISBT_API_TOKEN to be set in the system environment.
+A MantisBT release requires the MANTISBT_API_TOKEN to be set in the system environment.
 To create a MantisBT token, perform the following steps:

 1. Log into the MantisBT website
 2. Go to User Preferences